A shop selling books and gifts in a large building with an ornate window with stained glass.

 • Gives a community organisation a window of time to raise the funds to buy the asset on the open market

-• Community right that may or may not result in a transfer as the interests of the community need to be balanced against the rights of asset owners
+• Community right that may or may not result in a transfer of ownership as the interests of the community need to be balanced against the rights of asset owners

-What are the key issues that groups should be thinking about when considering a community asset transfer?
+What are the key issues that our community group should think about when considering a community asset transfer?

 You need to consider whether your organisation has the skills, enthusiasm and person power to own and manage the building and whether there is strong community support.
 You will need to look at the finances – what is the likely income, what are the running costs, how will you repair and refurbish the building in the long term.
-There is extensive written information to help you to think through these issues.
+There is extensive information to help you to think through these issues in the Asset Hub on My Community.

 What if the lease period offered by the local authority is too short?